 Approx. 400 higher education institutions

-Gross domestic expenditure on research and development (GERD) at institutions of higher education: 15.3 billion euros (2015)
+Gross domestic expenditure on research and development (GERD): 16.6 billion euros (2016)

 Promoting top-level research